Le Livre de la mutation de fortune

 Le Livre de la mutation de fortune is a 1403 poem by Christine de Pizan.
 It is a universal history that tells the story of how Fortune has affected events.
-The frame narrative describes the process of the narrator's transformation into a man following the death of their husband and, as such, is an early text concerning gender transition.
+The frame narrative describes the process of the narrator's "transformation into a man" following the death of their husband, a metaphor used by the author expressing her adoption of the traditionally male social role of a court writer.

 Background

 Christine de Pizan's husband, Étienne du Castel, died in 1389, leaving her to support her mother and her children as a court writer.
 Her work emphasizes how learning comforted her after his death.

 Description

 Christine de Pizan completed this poem of 23,636 verses in 1403.
 The narrator of the text explains how they became a man after the death of their husband to become a writer, an occupation considered masculine.